A Lightweight Fourier-based Network for Binaural Speech Enhancement with Spatial Cue Preservation: Results and discussion

 We evaluate the performance of the proposed GAF-Net and compare it with several baseline models~\cite{sun2019deep,han2020real,tokala2024binaural,wang2025lightweight}.
 As shown in Table~\ref{tab:results}, GAF-Net performs well on key metrics that impact the binaural listening experience.
 The GAF-Net model's strength lies in its accurate reconstruction of binaural intelligibility and spatial cues.
 GAF-Net achieves the highest average MBSTOI score, as well as the lowest average $\mathcal{L}_{\text{IPD}}$ and $\mathcal{L}_{\text{ILD}}$, outperforming all baseline models.
 Furthermore, $\Delta$PESQ result is suboptimal.
 Across speech quality metrics, the results reveal a profound trade-off.
 While large models like BCCTN demonstrate superior $\Delta$PESQ, this often comes at the expense of higher spatial distortion and significant computational overhead.
 In contrast, GAF-Net maintains strong competitiveness on these metrics while also leading the way in binaural fidelity.

 Furthermore, we found that GAF-Net achieves a remarkable balance between performance and efficiency, as shown in Table~\ref{tab:complexity}.
 GAF-Net contains only 129.0 K parameters and 2.79 GMACs, with a computational cost of only 1.2\% of larger models like BCCTN, yet surpasses them on key binaural performance metrics.
 Compared to LBCCN, GAF-Net achieves significant performance improvements with a slight increase in resources.
-Its real-time factor (RTF)\footnote{The RTF is measured with Intel(R) Xeon(R) Gold 6146 CPU.} also meets the requirements of real-time applications.
+Its real-time factor (RTF)\footnote{The RTF is measured with Intel(R) Xeon(R) Gold 6146 CPU.} demonstrates its suitability for deployment on resource-constrained devices.
 Therefore, GAF-Net stands out as a computationally efficient and high-performance solution, successfully bridging the performance and efficiency gap between existing methods.

 The ablation study in Table~\ref{tab:ablation} deconstructs the source of the GAF-Net model's performance advantage.
 Removing features such as gammatone features or the GAFM backbone leads to an overall drop in performance, confirming the importance of dual-feature representation and global context modeling.
 Notably, analysis of DRG reveals a key trade-off: removing DRG improves $\Delta$PESQ, but significantly worsens $\mathcal{L}_{\text{IPD}}$.
 This suggests that DRG intelligently trades off a degree of aggressive denoising in exchange for a significant reduction in spatial distortion and audible artifacts, which is crucial for a high-fidelity binaural listening experience.